 Securities analysts often use WACC to assess the value of investments and determine which ones they should pursue.
 For instance, in the analysis of discounted cash flow, WACC can be used as the discount rate for cash flows in the future to derive a company's net present value.
 In addition, it can be a hurdle rate against which businesses and investors can gauge return-on-invested-capital performance.
 It is also essential in the calculation of economic value added.

 Investors frequently use WACC to determine whether an investment is worth pursuing.
 Basically, they see WACC as the minimum acceptable rate at which a business yields returns for its investors.
 In order to calculate an investor's returns on an investment, just subtract WACC from the business' returns percentage.

 For instance, a company has a WACC of 11 percent and yields returns of 20 percent.
 This means it is yielding a 9 percent return on every dollar it invests, so it is creating $0.09 of value for every dollar spent.
 However, if the return is lower than WACC, it means the business is losing value.

 Investors can use WACC as a reality check, but some of them may not want to go through the hassle of calculating it because it is a complicated process that requires a lot of information about a company.
 Nevertheless, if they decide to calculate WACC, they will have a better understanding of its significance in brokerage analysts' reports.

 If you need help understanding or calculating composite cost of capital or WACC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.